1100 13th Street, NW, Suite 750Washington, DC 20005202.887.6400Customer Service: 800.544.0155

 In other words, events like this are completely normal.

-Side note: If you own U.S. government bonds, you made money on Monday.
+Side note: If you own U.S. government bonds, you made money that day.
 On the worst point decline in STOCK MARKET HISTORY, you made money.

 Instead of trying to pinpoint the exact reason for the recent volatility, I want to ask you a question: